"Films should explore the boundaries of human relationships"

-When he got fed up by the rainy weather, Jacques took a trip to California for the summer production workshop « directing intensive » at prestigious UNIVERSITY OF SOUTHERN CALIFORNIA (2003).
-He took the opportunity to experience lectures by William H. Macy, Jerome Gary or David Kellogg.
+When he got fed up by the rainy weather, Jacques took a trip to California to participate in summer production workshop « directing intensive » at the prestigious UNIVERSITY OF SOUTHERN CALIFORNIA (2003), attending lectures by William H. Macy, Jerome Gary and David Kellogg.

 Back in Belgium, Jacques completed his IAD thesis project GEMINI in 2005: that bold mixture of traditional film and animation techniques was screened f.i. at Korea’s SICAF and Munich Student Film Festival, eventually winning a jury prize in Brussels.

 In 2008, Jacques co-wrote (with Xavier Seron) and directed his first professional short WITH THE DUST ("En compagnie de la poussière").
 This story of a failed gay romance, exploring the intersection of love and death, was screened in the official short competition at LOCARNO, as well as in numerous international festivals: Les Films du Monde in Montréal, Ghent, Dresden Filmfest, Torino LGBT, etc. "With the Dust" was also screened on ARTE.

 His third short film BONOBO (2009), a portrait of a man's self-destruction, shot on 35mm, was broadcast on channel France 2.